offe/phat-marker-sketcher/README.md

 2. A list of pages in the project.
 Each page has a name.
 There is an "Add page" button at the bottom
 3. The drawing area.
 A screen (that you can draw outside) with the drawn elements.
 There is a visible grid that everything snaps to default.
 The drawing is completely monochrone, but controls have colors (like draggable corners, the menu)
 4. Document pane.
 H1 is the project name.
 H2 are the page names.
 H3 are elements on the page.
 These headings are created when pages or elements are created.
 The project and page names are set by editing the headers in the document.

+The space given to the three panes (pages, sketch, documentation) can be adjusted by dragging the separators between them.

 ### The graphical elements